Spice Up the Subtitles

 - Fansub group gg has a history of this, especially when they start to get bored with the show they are working on.
-Their Axis Powers Hetalia and Baka to Test to Shoukanjuu subs are the most extreme examples.
+Their Axis Powers Hetalia and Baka and Test: Summon the Beasts subs are the most extreme examples.

 - Funnily enough, Funimation's official dub isn't much better; their dub of the above scene is almost identical, except with "fag" replaced with the slightly more PC "homo".